magician11/empath-wiki/README.md

 This site is collation of the knowlege and wisdom from the empaths in our [Empath Community](https://empath.community).

-# What sort of content is on this site?
+# What content is on this site?

 It's a wiki, so it's growing every day.

-You can search for something in the search bar above, or for starters have a look at the info on:
+Here is the structure of our site...

 - [books](/books) recommended by empaths
 - [TV and movies](/tv-and-movies) related to empaths